Singtel warns of inflationary challenges after 41.3% jump in Q1 profit

-SINGAPORE (REUTERS, THE BUSINESS TIMES) - Singtel on Wednesday (Aug 24) warned of a challenging operating environment due to rising inflation and interest rates, after posting a 41.3 per cent jump in first-quarter profit.
+Singtel yesterday warned of a challenging operating environment due to rising inflation and interest rates, after posting a 41.3 per cent jump in first-quarter profit.

 Companies around the world are facing pressure from rising labour and fuel costs, prompting them to take a number of belt-tightening steps to avoid a hit to their profit margins.